 Where suppliers are unable to satisfy us that they have appropriate risk management controls in place, or are unwilling to share this information, we may take further action (as we deem appropriate), such as:

-- · Engaging supplier senior management,
+- Engaging supplier senior management,

 - · Implementing a remediation plan, or

 - Engaging a third-party specialist to conduct a site visit on our behalf.

-How we assess the effectiveness of actions noted in criterion 4
+e.
+Mandatory criterion 5 How we assess the effectiveness of actions noted in criterion 4

 SUPPLY CHAIN